Space and Movement

 Assuming a character can pass an impossible difficulty exhaustion check, they only have until the next check is required to continue doing whatever it is that is stressing their body so.
 After this point, continued exertion requires an impossible difficulty Strength action each subsequent exchange, the final failure of which means the character must rest for a very, very long time indeed.

 While one will ideally travel in but one direction while moving at ludicrous speeds, the sad truth is that turning is occasionally necessary, often without notice.
 When moving, a character may execute up to a ninety degree turn without having to engage in card play.
-However, more extreme maneuvering requires one pass an average difficulty Agility action first, whether moving under one's own power or operating a vehicle.
+However, more extreme maneuvering requires that one pass an average difficulty Agility action first, whether moving under one's own power or operating a vehicle.

 If attempting to travel at speeds greater than intensity 1 in a crowded or cluttered area, maneuvering is opposed by the speed with which one is traveling relative to others.
 Changing lanes while driving a car on the highway isn't very hard, for example, but barreling through a crowded parking lot without hitting anyone is.
 This is why it usually pays to slow down when moving into an area rife with collision hazards.